agorf/feedigest/README.md

   the email
 * `email_recipient` (required) the email address to send the email to

-feedigest uses SMTP to send emails.
-You can get a free plan from [Mailgun][].
+feedigest uses SMTP to send emails ([Mailgun][] has a free plan).
 The relevant configuration options are:

 [Mailgun]: http://www.mailgun.com/